Enjoy French-Canadian Culture in Quebec!

 Want to immigrate to Quebec?
 Apply Online today!

-With the second-strongest economy in Canada (after Ontario), many people view immigration to Quebec as an attractive alternative to remaining in their own country (especially in places with struggling economies and high unemployment).
-Quebec City has been a particularly good place to seek jobs in Canada, boasting one of the lowest unemployment rates of any Canadian city (only 4.1% as of February 2014).
+With the second-largest economy in Canada (after Ontario), many people view immigration to Quebec as an attractive alternative to remaining in their own country (especially in places with struggling economies and high unemployment).

-If you are thinking about improving your economic situation through Quebec immigration, you’ll be pleased to learn that Quebec has a high average annual income of $38,479 (2011), with residents of Quebec City averaging a yearly income of $40,949 (2011) and individuals living in Montreal earning an average annual income of $40,402 (2011).
+If you are thinking about improving your economic situation through Quebec immigration, you’ll be pleased to learn that Quebec has a high median annual household income of $83,780 CAD (2018).

 For those assessing their options for immigration, Quebec is also a prime destination for immigrants since it respects diversity, protects freedom of expression and equal rights, and has services available to assist immigrants.